 Podcasting has soared in popularity over the last few years, and with good reason.
 Podcasts are an entertaining, informative, and convenient format, perfect for the modern world.

-According to Edison Research, over 104 million Americans (that’s more than one-third of the population) regularly consume podcasts in 2020.
+According to Edison Research, over 104 million Americans (that’s more than one-third of the population) regularly consume podcasts last year.
 Why are they so popular?
 You can find podcasts on just about any subject readily available to download on iTunes, Spotify, and several other podcast show directories.

 The variety is astounding: you can find true crime podcasts like ‘Red Handed,’ entrepreneur programs such as ‘The Tim Ferriss Show,’ and public radio shows such as ‘This American Life,’ which all have tens of thousands of avid listeners.